How to Pack Light: A Guide for Week/Month-Long Adventures

 Packing light, traveling happy

-(Wrote this from my perspective and then tried to add enough for women, let me know if I did or did not succeed.
+(Wrote Travel Packing Tips from my perspective and then tried to add enough for women, let me know if I did or did not succeed.
 Also, this blog contains links to products or programs I use, some pay a small commission to me should you choose to purchase, at no cost to you.
 It ain’t much, but it helps pay for this site.)
-Packing light for a month-long trip can save you money, protect your health, and make travel much, much easier.
-Heavy bags lead to physical strain, extra costs, and travel hassles.
-Once you have mastered traveling with only carry-on items, your travel massively improves.
-So focus on essentials and try some of these smart packing strategies:

 • Clothing Rule: Use REI’s 1-2-3-4-5-6 method: 1 hat, 2 pairs of shoes, 3 bottoms, 4 tops, 5 pairs of socks, 6 underwear.
 This is what you will need for a week, two weeks, or a month.
 This does not include what you are wearing as you travel by plane, car, bus or train.
 This means that you will be seen wearing the same outfit (or close to it) twice during a week.
 WHO CARES?